Constructive quasi-uniform sequences over triangles

 The importance of quasi-uniformity is directly reflected in its substantial impact on the performance of numerical algorithms.
 From a numerical viewpoint, the above two geometric quantities are closely tied to error control and numerical stability.
 The covering radius governs theoretical upper bounds on interpolation and approximation errors, whereas the separation radius affects the condition number and stability of the associated linear systems, such as interpolation matrices (see, e.g., \cite{DS10,S95,W05,WSH21}).
 Consequently, a quasi-uniform point set or sequence generally ensures robust performance across a wide range of applications, including radial basis function (RBF) interpolation \cite{LF03,S95}, meshfree methods \cite{SW06}, and the design of computer experiments \cite{FLS06,SWN03}.
 In the latter area, the \emph{maximin} and \emph{minimax} distance criteria \cite{JMY90} correspond directly to maximizing the separation radius and minimizing the covering radius, respectively; see also \cite{J16,PM12}.

-In addition to quasi-uniformity, which is defined in terms of geometric distances, another classical but important measure of uniformity is \emph{discrepancy}.
+In addition to quasi-uniformity, another classical but important measure of uniformity is \emph{discrepancy}.
 Originating from uniform distribution theory, discrepancy quantifies the deviation between the empirical distribution of a point set and the ideal uniform distribution, and plays a central role in areas such as high-dimensional numerical integration \cite{KN74,N92}.
-In quasi-Monte Carlo (QMC) methods, low-discrepancy sequences achieve a deterministic integration error rate of $O((\log N)^d/N)$, substantially outperforming traditional Monte Carlo methods even in high dimensions.
+In quasi-Monte Carlo methods, low-discrepancy sequences achieve a deterministic integration error rate of $O((\log N)^d/N)$, substantially outperforming traditional Monte Carlo methods even in high dimensions.